-64. The Committee's secretariat is staffed by officials from the Food Standards Agency.
+51. The Committee's secretariat is staffed by officials from the Food Standards Agency's Animal Feed, TSEs and Animal By-Products Branch led by Keith Millar.

 From left to right - Freddie Lachhman, Mark Bond, Keith Millar (ACAF Secretary) and Mandy Jumnoodoo.